- University of Wisconsin-Eau Claire

 Your application will be sent to the Dean's Office of the college you are hoping to enter.
 Please use the applicant statement to address the suspension and include any information you would like the Dean's Office to know when reviewing your application.

 You are considered a Second Degree student if you have earned a bachelor's degree from a regionally accredited university and you are applying to UW-Eau Claire to earn another undergraduate degree.
-You may also apply under this status if you are planning to take undergraduate pre-requisite courses for a graduate program.
-If your first degree was from UW-Eau Claire, please view reentry students information.
+If your first degree was from UW-Eau Claire, please view reentry student information.

 We will begin to accept applications for the spring semester (January) on February 1, and for the fall semester on September 15.
 Priority deadlines are November 1 for spring admission and March 1 for fall admission.
 We strongly encourage students with transfer credit to apply for admission as early as possible.